Online Jewish Education

 What advantages do teachers and students experience in synchronous, online settings?
 How do they utilize these advantages?

 On Oct.
 26 and Nov.
-2, 2021 for, the researchers explored their findings in discussions with study participants.
+2, 2021 the researchers explored their findings in discussions with study participants.
 Watch the videos from the events.

 - “Dropping the Mic Online: How Educators End Class Well,” Daniel Olson